-Truth be told, even if you make sure your child is fully rested, eats lunch right before you leave, has a clean diaper, and anything else you can think of and can control has been accounted for, these moments still happen to the best of us.
+Even if you make sure your child is fully rested, eats lunch right before you leave, has a clean diaper, and anything else you can think of and can control has been accounted for, these moments still happen to the best of us.
 That is because toddler tantrums, as frustrating as they are for the caregiver and the child, are completely normal and developmentally appropriate.
-In fact, they are healthy and necessary.
-Be encouraged and know that you can be empowered to handle these difficult moments and remain in full control.
-In fact, our child depends on it.
+They are healthy and necessary.
+Be encouraged and know that you can be empowered to handle these difficult moments and remain in complete control.
+In fact, our children depend on it.

 Shift Your Focus